AntonioRedondo/antonioredondo.com/README.md

     $ git clone https://github.com/AntonioRedondo/antonioredondo.com.git antonioredondo.com

-just open `docs/index.htm` with Firefox (a browser which supports the `file:///` standard with [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)).
-If you're using other browser than Firefox you need to start the Node.js server:
+just open `docs/index.htm` with Firefox (a browser which supports the `file:///` standard with [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), at least on Windows).
+If you're using other browser you need to start the Node.js server:

     $ cd pathto/antonioredondo.com
+    $ npm i
     $ npm start

 and automatically the default system browser will open showing the website.

-To build the site after changes on the source code run:
+To build the site:

-    $ cd pathto/antonioredondo.com
-    $ npm i
+    $ npm run build:watch
-    $ gulp

-and the default Gulp task will run.
-This task lints, builds and deploys the app to the `docs` folder every time there is a change to a source file.
+and the `build:watch` script will run.
+This script lints, builds and deploys the app to the `docs` folder every time there is a change on a source file.

-The available Gulp tasks are:
+The available npm scripts are:
- - `gulp`: default Gulp task.
-Lints, builds and deploy the app by watching source files.
-It just executes the `lint` and `build` below Gulp tasks.
+ - `npm run build:watch`: lints, builds and deploy the app by watching source files.
+It just executes the `lint` and `build` below scripts.
+This is the script used most of the time together with `npm start`.
+ - `npm start`: starts a simple Node.js [server](server.js) pointing to the `docs` folder and opens the default system browser at `http://localhost:3000`.
+Everytime there is a change on the source code it refreshes the browser automatically thanks to [`Live.js`](http://livejs.com) [1](https://github.com/AntonioRedondo/antonioredondo.com/blob/master/src/index.htm#L92).
+Server exclusively for development purposes.
+See [Hosting](#hosting) to find out how is deployed on production.
- - `gulp lint`: lints source files.
+ - `npm run lint`: lints source files.
- - `gulp build`: builds and deploys the project onto the `docs` folder.
+ - `npm run build`: builds and deploys the project onto the `docs` folder.
+Not ready for production though, just for development.
- - `gulp min`: builds and deploys the inlined and minimised version of the project onto the `docs` folder.
+ - `npm run build:prod`: builds and deploys the inlined and minimised version of the project onto the `docs` folder ready for production.
 This is what is actually deployed on [antonioredondo.com](http://antonioredondo.com).
+ - `npm run clean`: removes the `docs` folder.

  ## Hosting